MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Search-MgDeviceManagementImportedDeviceIdentityExistingIdentity.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsHi19O6DevicemanagementImporteddeviceidentitiesMicrosoftGraphSearchexistingidentitiesPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPathsHi19O6DevicemanagementImporteddeviceidentitiesMicrosoftGraphSearchexistingidentitiesPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ImportedDeviceIdentities <IMicrosoftGraphImportedDeviceIdentity[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[CreatedDateTime <DateTime?>]`: Created Date Time of the device
     - `[Description <String>]`: The description of the device
     - `[EnrollmentState <EnrollmentState?>]`: enrollmentState